AdrienneGast/BearDepredation/FR-IT/README.md

     https://land.copernicus.eu/pan-european/GHSL/european-settlement-map/esm-2012-release-2017-urban-green
         for N24E32, N24E34, N24E36, N22E36, N22E34 and N22E32 (PYR)
         for (IT)
     CAREFUL VERY LARGE RASTER LAEYRS!

-    2. Crop each large raster layers to the study area for both Pyrenees and Alps
+    2. Crop each large raster layers to the study area for both Pyrenees and Alps (QGis:)
-    3. Merge cropped raster layers in ArcGIS through Mosaic to New Raster tool (because of memory issues and bug in latest version of QGis)
+    3. Merge cropped raster layers in ArcGIS through
+    Mosaic to New Raster tool (because of memory issues and bug in latest version of QGis) For PYR => Save cropped files and merge them For IT => Merge the cropped files
-        For PYR
-        For IT
     4. Quick visualization (with TCD, roads etc) slection of Distances will be computed at 2.5m then the raster will be resampled at 20x20m.